 Indigenous papal visit postponed to 2022 amid concerns around Omicron

-An upcoming trip by Indigenous leaders to meet with Pope Francis at the Vatican has officially been postponed.

-Leaders from the three national Indigenous organizations who were set to send delegates as well as the Canadian Conference of Catholic Bishops announced the decision this afternoon.
+Smith said it would not be replaced with a virtual delegation because it is important to meet face to face with Pope Francis to discuss reconciliation.

+Metis National Council president Cassidy Caron said they remain committed to bringing an Indigenous voice to the Vatican.
+But, she said, "with the Omicron variant rapidly making its way across the world, we are choosing to do our part to prevent its spread and keep our people safe."

-News that the upcoming travel may have been off was made earlier in the day by Assembly of First Nations National Chief RoseAnne Archibald, who cited concerns about the new Omicron variant of COVID-19.
+News that the upcoming travel may have been off was made earlier in the day by Assembly of First Nations National Chief RoseAnne Archibald, who pointed to fears about the Omicron variant.

-The groups met today to discuss the matter, and issued a joint statement saying they decided to postpone because of the "uncertainty and potential health risks surrounding international travel."

-They say their trip to meet with the Pope will be rescheduled "to the earliest opportunity in 2022."

-The Catholic bishops announced in June that national Indigenous organizations, including the Assembly of First Nations, would send a delegation to meet with Pope Francis.

-The trip was planned in hopes of seeing the Pope travel to Canada in return and deliver an apology for the role the Catholic Church played in operating the residential school system.

-"The health and well-being of our delegates, their families and communities is paramount to us and we will not put anyone in harm's way if we can help it," Archibaldsaid earlier Tuesday.
+"The health and well-being of our delegates, their families and communities is paramount to us and we will not put anyone in harm's way if we can help it," Archibaldtold a virtual meeting of chiefs.

-She said she looks forward to hearing from the Pope when he travels to Canada, which the Vatican said in October he was willing to do.
+The Catholic bishops announced in June that national Indigenous organizations would send a delegation to meet with Pope Francis in hopes of seeing him one day travel to Canada to deliver an apology for the role the Catholic Church played in operating the residential school system.

+In October, Pope Francis expressed his willingness to come to Canada at an undetermined date.

 Crown-Indigenous Relations Minister Marc Miller called the postponement disappointing, but said the safety of the participants is the "No. 1 priority."